TresAmigosSD/SMV/README.md

 * [DataFrame Helper functions](docs/DF_Functions.md)
 * [DQM - Experimental](docs/Dqm.md)

+## Start with the Example Project
+[Example: 01GetStart](docs/examples/01GetStart) is an example project to help the user to quickly try oit SMV with some real data and also makes setting up their own project easy.

 ## Migrate to Spark 1.3
 Since Spark 1.3.0, there quite some interface changes on SparkSQL.
 Please refer [Migrate to Spark 1.3](docs/MigrateTo1.3.md) for details.